-Enjoy a pre-performance meal or an intermission snack or dessert in the Foyer at HGO Resilience Theater.
-You can pre-order intermission fare by stopping by the Café
+Enjoy a pre-performance meal or an intermission snack or dessert in the Grand Foyer at the Wortham Theater Center.
+You can pre-order intermission fare by stopping by the Encore Cafe before the performance.

 Subscribers who are seated in the Founders Boxes, Premium Orchestra, or Loge may enjoy elegant dining in the Founders Salon before the performance; reservations are required.
 Call 713-533-9318.